2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 2005-D Satin Finish Special Strike penny holds the distinction of being the most valuable 2005 penny variety, with an SP70 example achieving $7,906 at a 2008 auction — establishing it as the crown jewel of the entire 2005 series.

-When compared to other 2005 varieties, this Denver satin finish commands the highest premiums, significantly outperforming circulation strikes.
+When compared to other 2005 varieties, this Denver Satin Finish commands the highest premiums, significantly outperforming all circulation strikes.
+GreatCollections, a leading online auction platform, has handled examples of this coin and confirmed its status among modern Lincoln cent collectors.

-Color designations show Red (RD) examples achieving the highest auction prices, with Red-Brown (RB) specimens trading at moderate premiums, while Brown (BN) examples typically receive lower valuations, about tens of dollars.
+Color designations show Red (RD) examples achieving the highest auction prices, with Red-Brown (RB) specimens trading at moderate premiums.
+Brown (BN) examples typically receive lower valuations of only a few tens of dollars.

 2005-D Satin Finish Special Strike Penny (RD) Price/Grade Chart